 There are over 19,000 incorporated municipalities in the United States.
 I have no idea how many of them have English-based names.
 It may not even be a majority.
 But since English is still the primary language of this country, it's easy to assume that it's the default source for most of our city names, e.g., all the Springfields, Fairviews, Greenvilles… read more!

 At first this seemed like an easy list to write; anybody can look up what happened on this day in history without doing a lot of legwork.
 But as February 29 only comes around every four years, that means it's four times less likely to have had anything interesting happening on it.
 Thus, finding the good stuff took a bit… read more!

 As the saying goes, "comedy is tragedy plus time."
 One may also say, "a tourist trap or Halloween costume is tragedy plus time."
 Because there are some disturbing things that, decades or centuries later, have entered the realm of popular culture and are now accepted as entertainment.
 Here in Hollywood, for instance, there are tour bus companies that will take… read more!

-The concept of the "group show" - where the general public is invited to view new work by a collection of artists - is a relatively recent one in art history: it all began with the Paris Salon, first held in 1737.
-And so it continued, rather stiffly, for the next 130 years or so, until the art world rebelled.… read more!
+The concept of the "group show", where the general public is invited to view new work by a collection of artists, is a relatively recent one in art history: it all began with the Paris Salon, first held in 1737.
+And so it continued, rather stiffly, for the next 130 years or so, until the art world rebelled.
+Since then,… read more!